Skip to content

 Grasshopper pricing

-• True Solo: $14 per month for one phone number and one extension
+• True Solo: $14 per user per month for one phone number, one extension, and one user (additional extensions not available)

-• Small Business: $80 per month for five phone numbers and unlimited extensions
+• Small Business: $55 per user per month for four phone numbers, unlimited extensions, and unlimited users

-3. 800.com: The best provider with dedicated toll-free support
+3. 800.com: Best provider with dedicated toll-free support

 toll-free number service provider: 800.com